 Windows lets you convert stereo sound into a single channel so you can hear everything, even if you're using just one headphone.
 Select the Start button, then select Settings > Ease of Access > Audio , and then switch on the toggle under Turn on mono audio.

 If you have trouble hearing audio alerts, you can have your PC display them visually.
 Select the Start button, then select Settings > Ease of Access > Audio .

 Under Show audio alerts visually, choose how you want audio alerts displayed.
 You can choose to have the title bar of the active window, the active window, or the entire screen flash when a notification arrives, instead of relying on sound alone.

 Make notifications stick around longer

 By default, Windows notifications disappear five seconds after they appear.
 If you want more time to read them, you can increase how long they're displayed.

-Select the Start button, then select Settings > Ease of Access > Other options .
-Under Show notifications for, choose the time you want up to five minutes.
+Select the Start button, then select Settings > Ease of Access > Display .
+Then, under Show notifications for, choose the amount of time you want.

 Windows lets you customize things like the color, size, and background of closed captions.
 Select the Start button, then select Settings > Ease of Access > Closed captions , and then choose how you want captions to be displayed.